BREAKING: AIFF & AFC to present roadmap for Indian football on October 14 | Goal.com

 The All India Football Federation (AIFF) and the Asian Football Confederation (AFC) are all set to unveil the future roadmap for Indian domestic football on October 14th, Goal can confirm.

-The development is expected to bring to an end to the confusion surrounding the future of the two doemstic leagues in India - the Indian Super League (ISL) and I-League.
+The development is expected to bring to an end to the confusion surrounding the future of the two domestic leagues in India - the Indian Super League (ISL) and I-League.

 The AIFF, along with AFC, will present the roadmap on 14th October 2019 at the AFC House in Kuala Lumpur.
-The Indian FA has invited all concerned parties, including both ISL and I-League clubs, to the meeting in Malaysia.
+The Indian FA has invited all concerned parties, including all the ISL and I-League clubs, to the meeting in Malaysia.

 The AIFF leadership, including President Praful Patel and General Secretary Kushal Das had held meetings last month with AFC General Secretary Dato Windsor John when he visited India.